cessda/cessda.guidelines.public/platform/adding-the-build-jenkinsfile.md

 ```

 The first block of significance is the environment block which defines any variables that will be used when building the Docker image.
-The product and the module name are defined here.
+The  {% include glossary.html entry="product" %} and the module name are defined here.
-The product is the overall application and the module is a specific component of the application.
+The  {% include glossary.html entry="product" %} is the overall application and the module is a specific  {% include glossary.html entry="component" %} of the application.

 ```groovy
 environment